aimms/documentation/platform/platform-intro.rst

 **Database connectivity**

 * ODBC data connectivity interfaces link your application to corporate databases and spreadsheets – Oracle, SQL, Sybase, MS Access, and others.
 * Data wizards make it easy to map relations between tables.
+See :doc:`data-communication-components/communicating-with-databases/the-databasetable-declaration`.
-* Built-in functions perform database specific tasks – to test the connections, to determine the underlying database table structures, or to directly execute SQL statements
+* :doc:`Built-in functions <data-management/database-functions/index>` perform database specific tasks – to test the connections, to determine the underlying database table structures, or to directly execute SQL statements

 **Excel connections**

 Easily exchange data between an Excel spreadsheet and your AIMMS model.

-The AIMMS Excel Library (AXLL) communicates with Excel files in server environments where Excel is not installed.
+The :doc:`AIMMS Excel Library <axll:index>` communicates with Excel files in server environments where Excel is not installed.

+You may also use the generic :doc:`/dataexchange/index`.

 **Support for XML files**

 AIMMS supports reading and writing XML files in almost every conceivable format.

 * Mapping wizard helps map the XML schema for an XML file to multidimensional identifiers in your AIMMS model.
+See :doc:`data-communication-components/reading-and-writing-xml-data/introduction-to-xml-support-in-aimms`.
-* Built-in functions read and write XML data according to your mapping.
+* :doc:`Built-in functions <data-management/xml-functions/index>` read and write XML data according to your mapping.

+**General mapping and REST APIs**

+The :doc:`/dataexchange/index` is built as a mean to configure a generic mapping between your AIMMS identifiers and most of your datasources.
+This library can be use to consume and provide REST APIs.

 Solvers
 ^^^^^^^^^